F5Networks/f5-aws-cloudformation-v2/examples/autoscale/payg/README.md

       - Additional cloud services like [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) can be used to address calls to native services traversing the Internet.
   - See [Security](#security) section for more details.

-- If you have cloned this repository in order to modify the templates or BIG-IP config files and published to your own location (NOTE: Cloudformation can only reference S3 locations for templates and not generic URLs like from github), you can use the **s3BucketName**,  **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+- If you have cloned this repository in order to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 locations for templates and not generic URLs like from github), you can use the **s3BucketName**,  **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See main [/examples/README.md](../../README.md#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.